Tags:

 Goodness, no!

-I love my brown shoes, I love my shoes
+I love my brown shoes, I my brown shoes

-I love my brown shoes, I love my brown shoes
+I my brown shoes, I love my shoes

 Oh no!

-And all the brown, and all the blue, and all the red were away
+And all the brown, and all the blue, and all the red were washed away

 What color were his again?